jeanrobertjs/partner-center-pr.zh-tw/partner-center/competency-collaboration-and-content.md

 ---
-title: "共同作業及內容專長認證"
-description: "共同作業及內容專長認證對提供 SharePoint 解決方案協助各家公司分享、共同作業和改善生產力的合作夥伴給予認可。"
+title: Collaboration and Content Competency
+description: The Collaboration and Content competency recognizes partners delivering SharePoint solutions that help companies share, collaborate, and improve productivity.
 author: Daniel Simpson
-keywords: "專長認證, 各專長認證, 共同作業及內容"
-robots: noindex,nofollow
-ms.openlocfilehash: 62a46d97cca92feb7ce415f31f36205eda784214
+keywords: competency,competencies,Collaboration and Content ms.openlocfilehash: a924848c5e342ab18ff02c7887e4143f88407530
-ms.sourcegitcommit: 400f31501507a78a5b38fc228780125f19d0cfc6
+ms.sourcegitcommit: 8b55c0a9fc63577f09a97923c453e4daea21397b
 ms.translationtype: HT
 ms.contentlocale: zh-TW
-ms.lasthandoff: 06/27/2017
+ms.lasthandoff: 07/07/2017
 ---
-#<a name="collaboration-and-content"></a>共同作業及內容
+#<a name="collaboration-and-content"></a>Collaboration and Content
-共同作業及內容專長認證對提供 SharePoint 解決方案協助各家公司分享、共同作業和改善生產力的合作夥伴給予認可。
+The Collaboration and Content competency recognizes partners delivering SharePoint solutions that help companies share, collaborate, and improve productivity.

-##<a name="sharepoint-services-partner-option"></a>SharePoint Services 合作夥伴選項
+##<a name="sharepoint-services-partner-option"></a>SharePoint Services Partner option
-藉由通過測驗或認證，對您的產品知識進行考驗。
+Put your product knowledge to the test by passing exams or certifications.

-###<a name="silver"></a>銀級
+###<a name="silver"></a>Silver

 1. 您的組織必須有 **2** 個人員通過測驗或認證要求條件。